ACVis/lua/README.md

    All lua library functions are written in C

+   Functions are first class variables.
+A function is a value just like a string or number.
+It can be stored in a global or local variable, in a table, it can be passed as an argument and returned by a function.

+   Functions have lexical scoping.
+This means functions can access variables of its enclosing functions.
+This also means that lua contains lambda calculus.

 ## False, nil, true
   Only false and nil are false, everything else is true, this includes zero and an empty string